Stride Stories: Living between the lines of comfort and danger

-[Emily is a Stride customer & ambassador.
+[Emily is a Stride member & ambassador.
 She and her boyfriend Corey make a living by living on the road.
 Read more about how they make their independent life work.]

 A decade ago I dreamed of being a professional snowboarder, and so I chased around small competitions in New England…